zerowriter/zerowriter1/README.md

 - bring-your-own-battery-pack: 10,000mah battery will yield around 25-30 hours of usage, a lot more if you cut networking
 - or just plug it into something
 - portable! stylish! cool! modified from the https://penkesu.computer/ penkesu computer

-For automatic startup:
-Bashrc (instead of crontab) is more reliable: from command line type: sudo nano ~/.bashrc
-At the bottom, add:
-cd zerowriter1/e-Paper/RaspberryPi_JetsonNano/python/examples/
-sudo python main.py

 Enjoy!
 Have fun.
 Happy writing.